M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 Here is an example:

+Organizations have traditionally relied on **Virtual Private Network (VPN)** technology to secure access to corporate resources (such as M-Files vaults) from outside the private network of the organization.

+...

-`Organizations have traditionally relied on Virtual Private Network (VPN) technology to secure access to corporate resources (such as M-Files vaults) from outside the private network of the organization. - Together, the HTTPS encryption and the use of a pre-shared key as a second factor in authentication provide similar security as VPN but without the complexity and compatibility challenges of VPN.`
+Together, the HTTPS encryption and the use of a pre-shared key as a second factor in authentication provide similar security as **VPN** but without the complexity and compatibility challenges of **VPN.**

 Remember to include all acronyms in the glossary of the document.